MyPureCloud/terraform-provider-genesyscloud/docs/resources/tf_export.md

 ### Optional

 - `directory` (String) Directory where the config and state files will be exported.
 Defaults to `./genesyscloud`.
+- `enable_flow_depends_on` (Boolean) Adds a "depends_on" attribute to genesyscloud_flow resources with a list of resources that are referenced inside the flow configuration.
+Currently this functionality is in beta.
+Defaults to `false`.
 - `exclude_attributes` (List of String) Attributes to exclude from the config when exporting resources.
 Each value should be of the form {resource_name}.{attribute}, e.g. 'genesyscloud_user.skills'.
 Excluded attributes must be optional.
 - `exclude_filter_resources` (List of String) Exclude resources that match either a resource type or a resource type::regular expression.
 See export guide for additional information
 - `export_as_hcl` (Boolean) Export the config as HCL.
 Defaults to `false`.